miwalol/help/docs/getting-started/setting-up/index.md

 Here’s an overview of the sections available in the dashboard:

 * **Account**: View an overview and stats of your account.
+* **Settings**: Update your account settings, such as your username, password, and two-factor authentication.
 * **Customize**: Personalize your profile.
 We explain every option in the [Customization](/category/customization) section.
 * **Links**: Manage the links to your social media profiles and other websites.
 [Learn more...](/links/)
 * **Cards**: Manage the cards displayed on your profile.
 It's a great way to showcase content, such as a Discord server, your Discord presence, or other external content.
 [Learn more...](/cards/)
+* **Shop**: This option will come soon.
+* **Snapshots**: View and manage your snapshots.
+Snapshots are a way to save the current state of your profile, including your customization settings and cards.
+You can create a snapshot to save your current profile setup, and you can restore it later if needed.
 * **Image Host**: Upload images to our image host and share them via a link.
-* **Settings**: Update your account settings, such as your username, password, and two-factor authentication.